-Apple Pay is Apple’s mobile payments solution that allows users to seamlessly use their phone to pay for purchases both in retail stores and in apps.
+Apple Pay is Apple’s mobile payments solution that allows users to seamlessly use their phone to pay for purchases both in retail stores, apps, and the web.
 The service was first introduced in 2014 and has been expanding to additional countries ever since then.

 Apple Pay works in retail stores by simply holding your iPhone over a compatible checkout terminal and authenticating the purchase via Touch ID, or your Apple Watch with no further authentication required once you have unlocked the Watch.
-Apple Pay is compatible with the iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, and Apple Watch.
+Apple Pay is compatible with the iPhone 6/6 Plus, iPhone 6s/6s Plus, iPhone SE, iPhone 7/7 Plus, and Apple Watch.

 In apps, it works by pulling in your card information and seamlessly allowing you to checkout using that card information.
 This prevents you from having to manually enter your card information every time you want to make a purchase.
 In addition to working with all of the iPhone models previously mentioned, Apple Pay in apps also works on iPads from the iPad mini 3 and Air 2 and beyond.
 Apple Pay is supported on the Mac and on the web with iOS 10 and macOS Sierra and beyond.

 In addition to working with debit and credit cards, Apple Pay also works with rewards cards and store cards.
 This means that you can add something like your Starbucks card, Walgreens Balance Rewards card, and more to the Wallet app to easily keep track of everything.